SochaDev/sochadev.github.io/README.md

 [![Build Status](https://travis-ci.org/SochaDev/sochadev.github.io.svg?branch=master)](https://travis-ci.org/SochaDev/sochadev.github.io)

 Welcome to the new [Socha Dev](http://sochadev.github.io) site!
-We got tired of paying for hosting, so we ported the whole thing over here to GitHub pages.
+We got tired of paying for hosting, so we ported the whole thing over here to GitHub Pages.
 Enjoy!

 ## Development and Building